Dear readers of ADxS.org, please forgive the disruption.

 • Vasopressin and CRH release from the hypothalamus

-• Endocrine (via blood = slow) to pituitary gland
+• Endocrine (via blood = slowly) to the pituitary gland

-• → thereby activation of the anterior lobe of the pituitary gland
+• → thereby activating the anterior lobe of the pituitary gland

 Anterior lobe is glandular tissue that produces and releases hormones